 Video ads can be extremely powerful and engaging.
 A picture might say a thousand words, but a video can say a thousand words, out loud, backwards, in full color, or whatever you can dream up.
 So consumers can naturally be more intrigued by video ads and savvy marketers work hard to make sure they give them one.
 Or two.
 Or thirty.

-Video is great, especially for upper funnel awareness when paired with other programmatic elements, such as display and native ads.
+Video is great, especially when paired with other programmatic elements, such as display and native ads.
 Display ads can (and should) be used as a strong foundation throughout the funnel.
 The channels you use to connect with audiences should compile a full suite of ways to communicate with the consumer using all forms of communication, such as body language to engage the audience.
 In fact, Genius Monkey clients have seen brand recognition lift as high as 17% in the first month of combining display and video tactics.

 There are lots of great channel options for your digital ads, but if you’re only delivering ads through one or two of them you’re missing out on huge conversion potential.
 Using multiple channels in various ways creates a more complete, clear and compelling conversation than using only one.
 Having multiple channels and formats work in tandem together is how real campaign value can be achieved.
 This cross-channel omnichannel approach is able to grab more eyeballs at a greater frequency because it knows (and goes) where your consumers are, all the time, on multiple screens.
 This provides you that far more valuable and fuller, almost relational conversation with your audience.

 With this approach you are also able to analyze cross-channel performance in a far more comprehensive way.
 You can see what each of your programmatic tactics are doing individually, but more importantly, collectively.
 This lets you see what combination of strategies is actually working for your brand and your campaign objectives for even greater optimization.
 Based on what you see across the platforms, you can develop stronger strategies that work within different verticals in a more effective way.